Core-halo instability in dynamical systems

+Note that when $C_A < 0$, the anti-Hermitian part of the gradient in equation (6) is larger in magnitude than the Hermitian part.
+As a result of theorem 2, then, before reaching the instability threshold, the core-halo system will undergo increasingly underdamped oscillations.

-This accelerating, unstable flow of energy is called the gravo-thermal catastrophe [6]: from the dynamics (4) the gravo-thermal catastrophe is seen to be a straightforward instance of interaction-driven instability governed by theorem 1.
-Figure 1 shows the aftermath of a gravo-thermal catastrophe, the Cat's Eye nebula: the accelerating flows of energy have blown out the outer layers of the star, accentuating the core-halo structure.
+The onset of oscillations leading to an accelerating, unstable flow of energy is called the gravo-thermal catastrophe [7]: from the dynamics (6) the gravo-thermal catastrophe is seen to be a straightforward instance of interaction-driven oscillation and instability governed by theorems 1 and 2.
 For a star with more than a few solar masses or for galaxy formation in the early universe, the gravo-thermal catastrophe results in gravitational collapse of the core, and the formation of a black hole.
 With the formation of a black hole, energy flows from core to halo cease (except for a small amount of Hawking radiation).
 The black hole `freezes' the previously hot core, and reverses the direction of energy flow, sucking up matter and energy from the halo.

 {\it Core-halo instability in financial collapse}